ndamours14/use-cases-v4/_pages/about.md

 ---
 permalink: /
-title: "AV Annotation Use Case Recipe Book"
+title: "Introduction to the AV Annotation Use Case Recipe Book"
 author_profile: true
 redirect_from:
   - /about/